jmsinnz/sample-service/README.md

 # sample-service
-HTTP REST service to get learned with!
+HTTP REST service to get learned with.

 ## Run